-Stock options are valued using the Black-Scholes option-pricing model, except that the valuation of certain "CEO" related stock options subject to a market condition involve the use of the Monte Carlo Simulation model.
-The Monte Carlo Simulation and the Black-Scholes valuation models require the input of highly subjective assumptions.
-The assumptions include the expected term of the option, the expected volatility of the price of our common stock, expected dividend yield and the risk-free interest rate.
+The estimated fair value of time-based and performance based restricted stock units is based on the closing price of our common stock on the grant date.
+Stock options and ESPP shares are valued using the Black-Scholes option-pricing model.
+The Black-Scholes valuation model requires the input of highly subjective assumptions.
+The assumptions include the expected term of the option or ESPP shares, the expected volatility of the price of our common stock, expected dividend yield and the risk-free interest rate.
 These estimates involve inherent uncertainties and the significant application of management's judgment.
-If factors change and different assumptions are used, our stock-based compensation expense could be materially different in the future.
-We recognize compensation expense for these options on a straight-line basis over the requisite service period (see Note 13 - "Stockholders' Equity").
+If factors change and different assumptions are used, our stock-based compensation expense could be materially different in the future (see Note 13 - "Stockholders' Equity").